spiceai/docs/spiceaidocs/docs/api/tls/index.md

 ## Via command line arguments

-Use the `--tls` flag to enable TLS.
+Use the `--tls-*` flags to enable TLS.
 The `--tls-certificate-file` and `--tls-key-file` flags are used to specify the paths to the certificate and private key files.

 ```bash
 spiced --tls --tls-certificate-file /path/to/cert.pem --tls-key-file /path/to/key.pem